"

 Learning Objectives

-- Define population genetics and describe how population genetics is used in the study of the evolution of populations.
+• Define population genetics and describe how it is used in the study of mechanisms of evolution and adaptation.

-- Understand biological processes that cause populations to deviate from Hardy Weinberg Equilibrium.
+• Understand biological processes that cause populations to deviate from the Hardy-Weinberg equilibrium.

-- Understand how to allele and genotype frequencies for populations in Hardy Weinberg Equilibrium.
+• Understand how to calculate allele and genotype frequencies for populations that conform to assumptions of Hardy-Weinberg.

 As mentioned at the beginning of the previous chapter, mechanisms of inheritance, or genetics, were not understood at the time Charles Darwin and Alfred Russel Wallace were developing their idea of natural selection.
 This lack of understanding was a stumbling block to understanding many aspects of evolution.
 In fact, the predominant (and incorrect) genetic theory of the time, blending inheritance, made it difficult to understand how natural selection might operate.
 Darwin and Wallace were unaware of the genetics work by Austrian monk Gregor Mendel, which was published in 1866, not long after publication of Darwin’s book, On the Origin of Species.
 Mendel’s work was rediscovered in the early twentieth century at which time geneticists were rapidly coming to an understanding of the basics of inheritance.
 Initially, the newly discovered particulate nature of genes made it difficult for biologists to understand how gradual evolution could occur.
 But over the next few decades genetics and evolution were integrated in what became known as the modern synthesis—the coherent understanding of the relationship between natural selection and genetics that took shape by the 1940s and is generally accepted today.
 In sum, the modern synthesis describes how evolutionary processes, such as natural selection, can affect a population’s genetic makeup, and, in turn, how this can result in the gradual evolution of populations and species.